-(1860-1927) became one of the most important-if not the most important- Jewish personally in the city.
-A wealthy and involved Jew, appointed society to help the poor, was established by Jews from Bessarabia.
+(1860-1927) became one of the most important-if not the most important-Jewish personally in the city.
+A wealthy and involved Jew, appointed "Rosh-HaKahal", he was of vital importance in the establishment of Temple "Beth-El" and the Jewish cemetery in Vila Mariana.
+In 1916, Ezra, a society to help the poor, was established by Jews from Bessarabia.
 It also assisted in registering immigrants, offered classes in Portuguese and, due to the high number of people coming from Europe with tuberculosis opened a hospital in Sao Jose dos Campos, in the suburbs of Sao Paulo.
 21